 The College's website provides information about the role of the Canadian Alliance of Physiotherapy Regulators which conducts the credentialing and examination processes.
 As well, the physiotherapy career map indicates which steps in the assessment process will be conducted by The Alliance.
 The College website also provides information about the Ryerson Bridging Program and the Exam Skills Preparation program which applicants may choose to become involved with.
 The College regularly answers requests from applicants in person, by phone and by email on the role of third-party organizations.
+The website has an extensive list of links for internationally educated physiotherapists such as physiotherapy organizations across Canada and government services.

-m) any timelines, deadlines or time limits that applicants will be subject to during the registration process
+m) any timelines, deadlines or time limits that applicants will be subject to during the registration